Beth Huzaye (East Syriac ecclesiastical province): The Diocese of Beth Lapat (Gondeshabur)

-The patriarch Giwargis II (828–31), formerly superior of the monastery of DIN, was consecrated metropolitan of DIN by Timothy I c.807 at the request of the caliph Harun al-Rashid's powerful court physician Gabriel ibn Bokhtishoʿ.
-He was metropolitan of DIN 'for twenty years', and was consecrated patriarch on 16 June 828 on the death of Ishoʿ Bar Nun.
+The patriarch Giwargis II (828–31), formerly superior of the monastery of DIN, was consecrated metropolitan of DIN by Timothy I c.
+807 at the request of Caliph Harun al-Rashid's powerful court physician Jabril ibn Bukhtishu.
+He was metropolitan of DIN 'for twenty years', and was consecrated patriarch on 16 June 828 on the death of Ishoʿ bar Nun.

 The patriarch Theodosius of Beth Garmaï (853–8) was consecrated bishop of Anbar by the patriarch DIN II (831–5) and later became metropolitan of DIN.

 The bishop Theodore of Qardu was appointed metropolitan of DIN by the patriarch Yohannan III immediately after his consecration on 15 July 893.
 He was present at the consecration of the patriarch Yohannan IV in 900.

-The metropolitan Giwargis of Jundishapur was one of three bishops who went into hiding in 961 in protest against the election of the patriarch Israel.
+The metropolitan Giwargis of Gondeshapur was one of three bishops who went into hiding in 961 in protest against the election of the patriarch Israel of Seleucia-Ctesiphon.

 The metropolitan DIN of DIN was present at the consecration of the patriarch Mari on 10 April 987.

-The bishop DIN of Piroz Shabur (al-Anbar) was appointed metropolitan of DIN during the reign of the patriarch Mari (987–99).
+The bishop DIN of Anbar was appointed metropolitan of DIN during the reign of the patriarch Mari (987–99).

-The metropolitan Emmanuel, formerly bishop of Beth Huzaye (Hormizd Ardashir), was metropolitan of DIN when Elijah of Nisibis completed his Chronography in 1018/19.
+The metropolitan Emmanuel, formerly bishop of Beth Huzaye, was metropolitan of DIN when Elijah of Nisibis completed his Chronography in 1018/19.

-The metropolitan DIN, formerly archimandrite of the monastery of Mar Yohannan of Dailam, was consecrated metropolitan of DIN by the patriarch DIN III shortly after his consecration in 1063/4.
+The metropolitan DIN, formerly archimandrite of the Monastery of Saint John of Dailam, was consecrated metropolitan of DIN by the patriarch Sabrisho III shortly after his consecration in 1063/4.

 The bishop DIN of Balad was consecrated metropolitan of DIN at an unknown date during the reign of the patriarch DIN II (1074–90).

 The metropolitan and natar kursya DIN of DIN was present at the consecration of the patriarch DIN IV in 1222.

-The metropolitan Eliya of DIN was present as 'guardian of the throne' (natar kursya) at the consecration of the patriarch Makkikha II in 1257.
+The metropolitan Eliya of DIN was present as nāṭar kursyā (interim administrator) at the consecration of the patriarch Makkikha II in 1257.
 He was also present at the consecration of the patriarch Denha I in 1265.

 The metropolitan DIN of DIN was present at the consecration of the patriarch Yahballaha III in 1281.

 The metropolitan Joseph of DIN was present at the consecration of the patriarch Timothy II in 1318.